 (No relevant excerpt available.
-PRC also has bunch of other online privacy guides listed here.)
+PRC also has bunch of other “privacy basics” guides listed here.)

-Not everyone needs the same level of Internet privacy.
-This guide will help you determine your threat model and take steps to achieve online privacy that meets your needs.
+Improve your online privacy with this comprehensive guide, developed by the ProtonMail team.
+Here, we’ll help you determine your threat model and take steps to achieve online privacy that meets your needs.

 I want to talk about practical, everyday things that people who aren’t deeply technical can do to better protect themselves.
 They’re simple, mostly free and easily obtainable by everyone.
 I’d also like to encourage those who do give online anonymity a lot of thought to leave their suggestions in the comments section, keeping in mind the target audience being your normal, everyday people.

 A look into the entire area of online privacy and how it has affected our use of the Internet, including some practical advice on creating user-centric privacy-enhanced ux.

 These articles either aren’t complete guides or they are just lists of privacy tools and services.
 Regardless, they still provide great value to privacy minded individuals.

 This list is divided into people search sites on top, which will help you keep your home address and phone number off the web.
 At the bottom is some advice to deal with marketing sites.

 EPIC (Electronic Privacy Information Center) does not lobby for, consult, or advise companies, nor do we endorse specific products or services.
 This list merely serves as a sampling of available privacy-enhancing tools.

 Freedom Privacy over Internet (FPoI) – How to maintain freedom and privacy using technology and Internet

 Our mission is to improve freedom of speech and privacy using technology and the Internet.
 We are part of the Digital Resistance against mass surveillance programs implemented by the states and ICT corporations.